-8 CANADIAN MODEL BONUS (CMB)
+8 CANADIAN MODEL BONUS (CMB) - NOVICE

-- CMB is awarded in addition to the FIG D score. - CMB is awarded if the value of the element is given, according to FIG criteria. - CMB is cumulative i.e. all points awarded through CMB are summed together and added to the FIG D score to arrive at the Canadian Model D score. - CMB for E-Score is added at the end of the calculations and awarded when the E-Score meets the requirement.
+- CMB is evaluated by the Canadian Model Judge in collaboration with the D1 and is awarded in addition to the FIG D score. - CMB is awarded if the value of the element is given, according to FIG criteria. - CMB is cumulative i.e. all points awarded through CMB are summed together and added to the FIG D score to arrive at the Canadian Model D score. - CMB for E-Score is added at the end of the calculations and awarded when the E-Score meets the requirement.
 On BB and FX, the E-Score bonus will be given even if there is one fall, provided that the athlete E-Score meets the minimum required in the table.
 The first fall only is excluded from the athlete E-Score when determining if the bonus will be awarded.
 For example, on BB novice, the E-Score bonus is given if the athlete's E-Score is 8.3 (excluding the first fall) or above.
-If her execution (excluding the first fall) is 8.9 (or 7.9 including the fall), the E-Score bonus is given because her E-Score (excluding the first fall) is 8.3 or above. - In the Novice category, CMB is only awarded on bars if the 3/4 of the CRs have been met. - CMB is awarded for an element even if there is a fall provided the element is credited according to FIG principles. - CMB is awarded for performing a series/ direct connection even if there is a fall after the completion of the final element (different than FIG) of the series as long as the connection is performed (as per FIG) without a: - stop between the elements - extra step between elements - foot touching beam between the elements - loss of balance between the elements - o additional arm - Obvious leg/hip extension on first element before takeoff for 2nd element CMB is awarded for performing a FIG connection only when the FIG Bonus is awarded and the connection is completed with no fall.
+If her execution (excluding the first fall) is 8.9 (or 7.9 including the fall), the E-Score bonus is given because her E-Score (excluding the first fall) is 8.3 or above. - In the Novice category, CMB is only awarded on bars if the 3/4 of the CRs have been met. - CMB is awarded for an element even if there is a fall provided the element is credited according to FIG principles. - CMB is awarded for performing a series/ direct connection even if there is a fall after the completion of the final element (different than FIG) of the series as long as the connection is performed (as per FIG) without a: - stop between the elements - extra step between elements - o foot touching beam between the elements - o loss of balance between the elements - o additional arm swing - o obvious leg/hip extension on first element before take-off for 2nd element CMB is awarded for performing a FIG connection only when the FIG Bonus is awarded and the connection is completed with no fall.